wilsonmar/wilsonmar.github.io/_posts/2023-05-10-outsystems.md

 Outsystems removes barrier to entry for learning, and creates a large community of developers around the world.

-<a target="_blank" href=https://www.youtube.com/watch?v=3ZE1Sw1gshY&list=PLxALhSwsaivzR0SyCo_LHhDvOARPtZPi6&index=2&t=2m37s">VIDEO</a>: Using a link in their own URL-shortener service, <a target="_blank" href="https://outsyste.ms/DecodedCC/">outsyste.ms/DecodedCC Personal Edition</a> is a free single-developer single application for less than 10 users, on ________.outsystemscloud.com.
+<a target="_blank" href="https://www.youtube.com/watch?v=3ZE1Sw1gshY&list=PLxALhSwsaivzR0SyCo_LHhDvOARPtZPi6&index=2&t=2m37s">VIDEO</a>: Using a link in their own URL-shortener service, <a target="_blank" href="https://outsyste.ms/DecodedCC/">outsyste.ms/DecodedCC Personal Edition</a> is a free single-developer single application for less than 10 users, on ________.outsystemscloud.com.

 A 30-day trial edition is available for temporary access to a production environment.

 ## Toolset

+<a target="_blank" href="https://www.youtube.com/watch?v=B11E20BUVPE&list=RDCMUCB9wCEaf_7iKRCXTDbxRxlA&index=2">VIDEO</a>:
 Outsystem's <a target="_blank" href="https://www.outsystems.com/evaluation-guide/development-and-management-tools/">tooling components</a>:

 * <strong>Platform Server</strong> is the server component that runs the application stack visible to end-users.
 It runs on Windows Server, Linux, or macOS.
 It is a .NET application that manages the application stack and provides services such as authentication, logging, monitoring, security, and user management.
 It also schedules tasks at specific times from a queue.

+   The Platform Server is managed by a web-based application "LifeTime".

+* <strong>LifeTime</strong> automates DevOps processes to enable a centralized management of authentication permissions and deploys within <strong>environments</strong> from development to QA and production —- on the cloud or on-premises.
+LifeTime performs dependency analysis across environments to ensure that deployments will not impact the applications running on the destination environment.

+   All applications built with OutSystems are automatically instrumented to collect runtime monitoring information.
+So, with LifeTime, it is possible to monitor the performance of apps and take action even before users notice an application is slow.

 * <strong>Experience Builder</strong> is a drag-and-drop tool to create <strong>prototypes</strong> of the user experience (UX) of the application.
 A prototype is a mock-up of the application's UI, which can be used to gather feedback from end-users and stakeholders.

-* <strong>Service Studio</strong> is the drag-and-drop IDE for creating the application stack: the data model, application logic, UI, business process flows, integrations, and security policies.
+* <a href="#ServiceStudio"><strong>Service Studio</strong></a> is the drag-and-drop IDE for creating the application stack: the data model, application logic, UI, business process flows, integrations, and security policies.
 Its <a target="_blank" href="https://www.outsystems.com/glossary/artificial-intelligence-vs-machine-learning/">AIFusion</a> uses machine learning from all customers to suggest next steps, auto-fill fields, and search for answers to "how-to" questions and other information -- within the IDE.

-   The <a target="_blank" href="https://www.outsystems.com/Portal/Trial_Portal">304 MB download</a> for macOS is not available via HomeBrew.
-So you'll have to manually drag the 755 MB ServiceStudio.app into your /Applications folder.

 * <strong>Workflow Builder</strong> is a drag-and-drop tool used by business experts, analysts, and process owners to define the business logic of their application and create <strong>business process flows</strong> which can be evolved in Service Studio.

 * <strong>Forge</strong> is the marketplace repository of reusable <a target="_blank" href="https://www.outsystems.com/evaluation-guide/how-is-software-in-the-forge-licensed/">BSD-licensed</a> open-source components that can be used in applications built with OutSystems.
 It is a marketplace of entire applications, components, connectors and templates created by OutSystems and its developer community.

 * <strong>Integration Studio</strong> is used to create components that integrate with third-party systems and microservices.
 Developers use Visual Studio to code integration components with a standard .NET C# compiler.
 The generated DLLs are sent to the Platform Server.

-* <strong>LifeTime</strong> automates DevOps processes to enable a centralized management of authentication permissions and deploys within <strong>environments</strong> from development to QA and production —- on the cloud or on-premises.
-LifeTime performs dependency analysis across environments to ensure that deployments will not impact the applications running on the destination environment.

-   All applications built with OutSystems are automatically instrumented to collect runtime monitoring information.
-So, with LifeTime, it is possible to monitor the performance of apps and take action even before users notice an application is slow.

 * <strong>Service Center</strong> provides an operational console to manage the Platform Server and the deployment of applications to different environments (Dev, QA, Prod).
 It is used to manage: